 - and those staying in hospital

-will be more susceptible.
+can be more susceptible.

 Some medical conditions can cause the blood to clot more readily in some patients.
 These include: